malloc-error/mugen-distribution/README.md

 * using, configuring, and understanding the documentation of 3rd party libraries
 * character design, illustration, and animation

-MUGEN can also fit into a variety of timeframes, from one-day workshops to longer design projects.
+MUGEN can be applied to projects covering a range of timeframes, from one-day workshops to longer design briefs.
 ## Included files
 * `mugen.min.js` the library itself
 * `/demo/`directory containing a functioning demonstration powered by MUGEN: